Testing Bluesteele’s 1000Nm Toyota LandCruiser 70 Series | Practical Motoring

 Rippon says this is his daily driver – evidenced by the baby seat in the back – and given its nature on urban roads we don’t doubt that.

-Out first encounter with the 70 Series is on sealed tarmac, moving from Bluesteele’s Dandenong premise to drive further out for some off-roading and sand driving.
+Our first encounter with the 70 Series is on sealed tarmac, moving from Bluesteele’s Dandenong premise to drive further out for some off-roading and sand driving.
 Near its factory where the roads are limited to 60km/h with plenty of stop-start traffic, the 70 Series is easy-going, but there’s also no doubt that the acceleration has improved over factory spec.
 We check out the varying modes on the Unichip ECU which includes the bonkers, all-out power calibration for the full beans, a more economical and less powerful driving setting, and then modes that suit off-road scenarios to help with traction.

 Once we get near the freeway the diesel V8 engine is unleashed and the induction sound through the custom steel snorkel bellows almost as loudly as the 3-inch exhaust.
 We’re in the full-whack setting to unleash all one thousand newtons.
 The torque picks up heartedly midway through the rev range and there’s a pushing urgency as the torque battles with grip on the road.
 There’s no mistaking the more than double torque output of this modded 70 Series over a factory model – the comparison in acceleration is night and day.